El Patron – Albuquerque, New Mexico

 Nena’s Food – Albuquerque, New Mexico (CLOSED*)

 “The restaurant business, as I well know, ain’t no picnic.
-And in Mexico City, it’s particularly rough.” ~Anthony Bourdain With an urban area population of almost 22-million over a broad expanse of 573 square miles, Mexico City is the fifth most populous city in the world and the most heavily populated city in North America.
+And in Mexico City, it’s particularly rough.” ~Anthony Bourdain NOTE: Although its brick-and-mortar shuttered its doors in 2022, Nena’s Food now exists as a food truck.
+You can find it parked “Somewhere in New Mexico.”
+With an urban area population of almost 22-million over a broad expanse of 573 square miles, Mexico City is the fifth most populous city in the world and the most heavily populated city in North America.
 Known as Distrito Federal, or the federal district, it is the country’s economic and cultural hub, as well as home to the offices of the federal government.
-A true megalopolis, Mexico City boasts of some 15,000 restaurants including two restaurants ranked among the world’s fifty best restaurants in 2019 and eleven of Latin America’s 50 top-ranked restaurants.
-By any measure, Mexico City is one of…
+A true megalopolis, Mexico City boasts of some 15,000 restaurants including two…